mjdiaz/userinterface.js/README.md

 UserInterface.js could not find the model specified when calling ``UserInterface.bind``.

+### Cannot destructure property 'method' of 'model' as it is undefined.

+UserInterface.js could not find the model specified when calling ``UserInterface.runModel``.

 [Open an issue](https://github.com/thoughtsunificator/userinterface.js/issues) if your issue is not listed above.

 ## Using the Collection